sparvu/data-recorders/docs/design.md

 We will need to capture, in real-time or not, these metrics, organize, filter and save them, using a simple, uniform output format, no matter of the operating system or computing platform used.
 The output data, the original raw data collected, should be easy to access and share with anyone, if required.
 And last but not least, capturing these metrics should be done automatically, without human intervention, to help build large data sets for performance analysis and capacity planning or data analysis exploration, for quick troubleshooting or other data analysis needs.

 To achieve all these goals, we are introducing the idea of _data recorders_ .
 Designed as light command line utilities, these programs, called data recorders can have capabilities to connect or wait for data from various sources and resolve the associated performance metrics in real-time.
+These recorders will work as close as possible to the data source to effiently capture what is required.

 The data recorders can use one or many data communication protocols, for example like TCP or UDP, or something like MODBUS or BACNet.
 A data recorder can be installed on a computer system or an industrial equipment, more or less like a traditional agent based software, or can be deployed and operated over the network, without any local presence.
 There are fundamental differences between a data recorder and software agent, see later about these differences.

 The very first data recorders were published during 2009, mainly to fetch and collect performance data from various computer systems running Solaris and Linux operating systems.
 After that, more recorders were developed to capture HTTP data from various web applications, and TCP/UDP service performance data from various enterprise services, like databases or middleware software.
 Same time, new recorders were created to connect to various industrial sensors and devices and fetch different data, using for example the MODBUS protocol.